nvim-lualine/lualine.nvim/THEMES.md

 ### auto
 auto is a special theme.
 It will automaticaly load theme for your colorscheme.
-If there's no theme available for your colorscheme then it'll it's best to generate one.
+If there's no theme available for your colorscheme then it'll try it's best to generate one.

 ### 16color
 <p>